alire-project/alire/doc/catalog-format-spec.md

     '...': false
 }}

-# Or in a more idiomatic TOML syntay
+# Or in a more idiomatic TOML syntax
 ['case(distribution)']
 'debian|ubuntu' = true
 '...' = false